 Last month, hearing swooshes of the heartbeat and perhaps also seeing the tiny body on the ultrasound screen were reassuring signs that there really is a baby inside you.
 Now finally you feel baby move – unquestionable proof that you really are going to be a mother.

-The nesting instinct, so much a part of the folklore of later pregnancy, often shows itself for the first time around the fifth month.
+The maternal emotions that cause the nesting instinct, so much a part of the folklore of later pregnancy, often shows itself for the first time around the fifth month.
 Coincident with a spurt of energy, you may have a sudden urge to clean house, even to extremes you’ve never tackled before (wall-washing anyone?).
 You may find that where you once were outgoing, you now prefer to keep to your nest, like a brood hen.

 The whole world wants to help you grow your baby.
 Seeing a pregnant woman seems to bring out the busybody in everyone.
 (Wait till you have a new baby – it gets worse!)
 This is a good time to learn to ignore unhelpful advice and become more discerning about whose opinion you value.

-Anytime during pregnancy, especially during the middle trimester, some women have panic attacks: gasping for air, difficulty breathing, fast heartbeat (palpitations), and feeling like your chest is closing up.
+Anytime during pregnancy, especially during the middle trimester, strong maternal emotions cause some women to have panic attacks: gasping for air, difficulty breathing, fast heartbeat (palpitations) and feeling like your chest is closing up.
 These may awaken you in the middle of the night.
 If one of these comes on, check into relaxation mode, and convince yourself “I’m o.k.”
 These episodes pass quickly, reassuring you there’s really nothing to panic about.